How Refreshing Your Website Can Impact Your Online Fundraising

 Have Clear Donate Buttons on Your Site

 Once donors are on your site, you need to take the guesswork out of the process for them.
-Have clear calls-to-action on the website, including links to your Donate page and buttons in the menu bar and throughout your site.
+Have clear calls-to-action on the website, including links to your donation page and donation buttons in the menu bar and throughout your site.
 The donor shouldn’t have to search for where they can go to support your organization so make sure these are as visible, repetitive, and easy to understand as you can.

 Provide a Recurring Monthly Gifts Option